SurendraVSS/Learning_app/README.md

 https://surendraedigaweb.web.app/

-# If someone contribute on android side then it would be great ❤️ Becoz the app completely made on ios side
+# If someone contribute on android side then it would be great ❤️ because the app completely made on ios side